inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

 2. Initialize the hyperparameter metrics as zero and specify which fields to follow.
 3. When initializing the tensorboard logger, set `default_hp_metric` to `False`.

 It's actually pretty well documented in the [official docs](https://lightning.ai/docs/pytorch/latest/extensions/logging.html#logging-hyperparameters).
 But by just following their instructions, I wasn't able to get the metrics to show up properly on the hparams dashboard.
 After a few hours of search, it seemed that turning off the `default_hp_metric` was the final piece -- at least in my case of custom hparam metrics.
 This took me some digging online to find, and I'm hoping that this will help you if you come across this post.
-I have also seen [posts online](https://github.com/Lightning-AI/lightning/issues/1225#issuecomment-605644904) noting that if some previous runs in the log directory did not have hparams, tensorboard struggles with finding the metrics, which might be helpful as well.
+I have also seen [posts online](https://github.com/Lightning-AI/lightning/issues/1225#issuecomment-605644904) noting that if some previous runs in the log directory did not have `hpmetric`, tensorboard struggles with finding the metrics, which might be helpful as well.